NOAA-GSL/SENA-c_sw/CONTRIBUTING.md

 * Pull requests will not be accepted for branches that are not up-to-date with the current `develop` branch.
 * Pull requests will not be accepted unless all tests pass.
+This include manual execution of test suites on local platforms as well as the automated continuous integration tests.
 * Pull requests that add new capabilities will not be accepted without the inclusion of tests that verify those capabilities work properly.
 (We can help with this if needed)

 We also ask contributors to consider the following when proposing changes:

-* Provide a good description of the changes you are proposing and reference any issues they resolve.
+* Provide a thorough explanation of the changes you are proposing and reference any issues they resolve.
 Also link to other related or dependent pull requests in the description.
 * Pull requests should be as small as possible.
 Break large changes into multiple